The Brave and Beautiful Program

 3. You will not be interrupted.
 When I sit with a client and she has an emotional release like weeping, I hold space for her but do not interrupt her release.
 The same guideline will be present in all of our interactions in this program.
 You will be allowed your release without interruption.
 You will have a place to collapse into the full grief, sorrow, shame and guilt of your experiences.
 Often only when the release is completed (and only you will know when that is) will you be able to witness your own gifts.

-4. A Sacred Sisterhood and Brotherhood: I am excited to provide my clients with the sacred kinship many of us crave.
+4. A Sacred Sisterhood: I am excited to provide my clients with the sacred kinship many of us crave.
 Our lives are so independent and disconnected, and we are often so lonely without knowing it.
 The connection and bond we will cultivate together will fill our hearts.
 This can only spill over into our lives as mothers, fathers, partners, friends, daughters and sons.